gradyrenfrow/Hello-World-/README.md

 Grady here!

-Just a Jock-Nerd looking to #getafterit
+Just a Jock/Nerd looking to #getafterit